citines05/tmdb-api-chall/README.md

 ---

-## Limitations

-- SQLite is not suitable for concurrent production workloads
-- Pagination and advanced querying (e.g., sorting, full-text search) are not yet implemented

----

 ## Notes

 - The `.db` file is not committed to GitHub to keep the repository light and cross-platform
 - Scripts for cleaning and database generation are provided and documented for manual testing
-- Git LFS is recommended for large dataset handling in future projects

 ---